All Episodes

 And so, you know, when you politicize the national security apparatus, this is what happens.

-When you say, you know, the same people that scolded us for walking across Lafayette Square when towns across America were burning, and a certain general had a sidearm and his pistol, these same individuals who accosted us for doing that later on January 6th, and we'll get there fast forwarded, wanted me to authorized armored plate carriers and belt fed machine guns down Pennsylvania Avenue along with tanks.
+When you say, you know, the same people that scolded us for walking across Lafayette Square when towns across America were burning and a certain general had a sidearm and his pistol, these same individuals who accosted us for doing that later on January 6th, and we'll get there fast forward, wanted me to authorize armored plate carriers and belt-fed machine guns down Pennsylvania Avenue along with tanks.

 That's what they wanted the scene.